16 Different Types of Bees in Maryland

 by autan is licensed under CC BY-NC-ND 2.0

-The European (Western) honey bee is also on our list of types of bees in Maryland.
+The European (Western) honey bee is also on our list of Maryland bee types.
 These bees have a yellow and black striped body and can reach up to 3/4 of an inch in size.

 They are often found in gardens and parks and are the most common type of bee that produces honey for human consumption.

-The European honey bee is beneficial for our environment, as they pollinate plants, flowers, and trees, increasing food production.
+The European honey bee is beneficial for our environment.
+It pollinates plants, flowers, and trees, increasing food production.

-It’s essential to be aware that these types of bees in Maryland are social insects, so if disturbed or threatened, they will attack in swarms.
+It’s essential to be aware that these bees in Maryland are social insects, so if disturbed or threatened, they will attack in swarms.

 To prevent this from happening, it’s best to avoid disturbing their nests or getting too close.

-It’s also essential to take extra precautions when mowing grass or doing yard work near a hive since it may agitate the bees and cause them to swarm.
+It’s also essential to take extra precautions when mowing grass or doing yard work near a hive, as this may agitate the bees and cause them to swarm.

-Exercising caution around these bees can help ensure their safety and prevent any harm to yourself or others.
+Exercising caution around these bees can help ensure their safety and prevent harm to themselves or others.

 Bumblebees - Animals With Stripes